zerocracy/zerocracy.github.io/_posts/2018/08/2018-08-27-penalty-for-refusal.md

 Zerocrat relies on the reputation of programmers in order to make the election decision for the next task.
 The higher your reputation the bigger the chance you will be assigned to the next job.
-Your refusals demonstrate that you are not skilled enough to handle tasks of any complexity.
+Your refusals demonstrate your unreliability.

 Thus, even though we don't blame you for refusals, we want to know who is refusing more frequently, in order to make our management decisions.